krambertech/react-alicante-testing-workshop/src/02-testing-react/README.md

 ### Part 2: Testing async components and mocking

 Now, let's take on testing a more complex React component.
-Let's test `Login`
+Let's test `Login`.

 // TODO: add more